CUCUMBER African Horned (KIWANO) - 15+ Heirloom Seeds (NOT to WA)

 African Horned Cucumber (Jelly Melon, Kiwano) is an annual vining vegetable native to NW Zambia where it is cultivated by indigenous farmers.
 The young fruits are mottled green and are wholly edible, tasting like cucumber.
 The mature fruits are hard of shell, green and yellow striped, a scoopable source of nutritious seeds and life-giving water.

 Some of the most impressive health benefits of Kiwano include its ability to improve cognitive ability, prevent certain types of chronic diseases, aid in weight loss, protect the skin, boost the metabolism, increase eye health, strengthen bones, optimize digestion, and speed up wound healing!!!

-It is primarily used as a fruit-snack or salad.
+It is primarily used as a fruit snack or salad.
 It is eaten young, mature green or when ripe - bright yellow/orange (i.e eaten at any stage of its development) and it grows naturally in the fields and also in the bush.

 Care and Growing Instructions

 Cucumber requires warm, well-drained soil high in fertility, with a pH of 6–6.8.
 Consistent, adequate irrigation is needed to produce an abundant crop.
 Cucumbers are very sensitive to cold.
 Make sure both soil and air temperatures have warmed prior to planting.
-Using plastic mulch and row covers will greatly enhance the vigor and potential yields of cucumbers by providing warmth and insect protection.
+Using plastic mulch and row covers will greatly enhance the vigour and potential yields of cucumbers by providing warmth and insect protection.

 Single Plants: 60cm each way (minimum)